Introduction

 The Challenges of HRIS

 Even though a modern HR Information System (HRIS) promises incredible efficiency, the journey to implementation is rarely simple.
 Rolling out new HR technology means moving past old habits and overcoming significant technical challenges.
-Organizations must be fully prepared for these common obstacles to transition successfully and ensure their investment pays off.
+Organisations must be fully prepared for these common obstacles to transition successfully and ensure their investment pays off.

 Here are the key challenges companies frequently encounter when implementing a new HRIS: